… or “Sh*t happens, get over it”

 Channeling that great business philosophy guru, Yoda: “Fear leads to negativity; negativity leads to inertia; inertia leads to poor quarterly results.”

-The reality is that it doesn’t matter how much you plan, things aren’t really under your control.
-There’s no point being afraid.
-The only thing you should fear is the unfounded and bearish market sentiment (another delusion caused by projecting the past into the future), which is most definitely a #firstworldproblem.
+The reality is that it doesn’t matter how much you plan; things aren’t really under your control.
+There’s no point in being afraid.

 However, it is disruptive to have to keep switching jobs.
 So, how can you overcome the deadline delusions and control-freakery?

-The trick is to understand that stakeholders are also prone to fear.
+The trick is to understand that stakeholders are also prone to fear, but their confidence may develop over the lifecycle of a project (see chart below).
 They usually don’t grasp Agile and expect to see a linear progression, such as you might see with a house taking shape on a building site.
-However, making a new product is far less predictable than making a building and it’s important to understand how stakeholder confidence changes over time:
+However, making a new product is far less predictable than making a building, and it’s important to understand how stakeholder confidence changes over time:

 If you’re building a business and need some software made, you will probably have some idea of what you want your product to be.
 You will also need assurances from your product team that they can build it in a reasonable timescale, without busting your budget.